EconForge/dolo.py/doc/source/conventions.rst

 Model conventions
 =================

-This page describes how models are specified in dolo.
+This page describes various conventions used in dolo.

 +++++++++++
 Model types